 Protecting your dog when you're out and about

-- Even pulling out of your driveway can be a hazard if your dog is out as dogs have a great knack of hiding out of view of your mirrors.
-Keep them away from moving vehicles – even your own.
+- Keep them away from moving vehicles – even your own.
+Even pulling out of your garage or driveway can be a hazard if your dog is out as dogs have a great knack of hiding out of view of your mirrors.
+Make sure your dog is inside before moving your car.

-- Make sure you have attached your dog’s lead before opening any door so that they can’t make a mad dash.
+- Make sure you have attached your dog’s lead before opening any door (home or car) so that they can’t make a mad dash out into the road.

 - Keeping your dog cool in the summer is very important.
 Never leave them in a hot car – even if you don’t think it is that warm, your dog can overheat in a few minutes.

 - Carry plenty of fresh, clean water.
 They’ll need this when going for walks – or for breaks when you are dirinv long journeys.

 - Special care needs to be taken in the winter as many gritters not only dispense salt but also anti-freeze, which will be toxic if ingested by your dog.